Ordering Guide—General Information

 Types of Wood

 For cutting boards, we use hard woods such as Jatoba, Tiger Wood, American Cherry, African Mahogany, Yellowheart, Walnut, Purpleheart, Padauk, Sapele, Jarrah and Hard Maple.
 If you’d like a different type of wood, let us know and we’ll see if we can source it from our local supplier.

 Final price will vary, depending on the type(s) of wood used and the size of the item you’re ordering, as well as the cut of the wood.

-Custom Pyrography (Wood Burning)
+Custom Pyrography (Wood Burning) and Engraving

-Any order can be customized by TAZ Boards Pyro with professional pyrography (wood burning) for an additional fee.
+Any order can be customized by TAZ Boards Pyro with professional pyrography (wood burning) or engraving for an additional fee.
 This can be your name, logo, or a custom design.
 Pricing starts at $35 with one name or initials.
 Longer names or small graphic requests are $65.
 Logos or more complex images will be quoted prior to payment.